-"Marple Pals" Guided Walks
+"Marple Pals" Guided Walks with Andy Cook

 In the summer of 2014 Friends of Marple Memorial Park and Marple Local History Society organised six guided walks led by Fire Fighter Andy Cook, co-author of the book "Remembered - Marple Men who fell in The Great War".
 The walks were Andy's way of paying tribute to some of the men of Marple who fell during WWI.
 He led up to 30 people at a time on two different routes around Marple Town Centre showing where some of the 141 men listed on Marple War Memorial had lived.
 He explained the lives they left to go to war and told how they met their ends in front of the homes they left behind.
 The walks illustrated the devastation that must have been felt by our town and other communities like it throughout the country.

 Both walks were only short routes around the town.
 They gave an incredible insight into just how many men were lost to the war and how the families and communities left behind must have been devastated by these events.

 At the end of each walk the people participating were asked to show their appreciation with a donation to the Poppy Appeal.
 We're proud to advise that an impressive total of £400 was collected over the six walks.